erjosito/azure-networking-lab/README.md

 **Figure 9.** Spoke-to-spoke communication over vnet gateway

 **Step 2.**	We need to replace the route we installed in Vnet1-Subnet1 and Vnet2-Subnet1 pointing to Vnet4’s NVA, with another one pointing to the VPN gateway.
 You will not be able to find out on the GUI or the CLI the IP address assigned to the VPN gateway, but you can guess it.
-Since the first 3 addresses in every subnet are reserved for the vnet router, the gateway should have got the IP address 10.4.0.4 (remember that we allocated the prefix 10.4.0.0 to the Gateway Subnet in myVnet4).
-You can verify it pinging this IP address from any VM.
+Since the first 3 addresses in every subnet are reserved for the vnet router, the gateways (Virtual Network Gateways are deployed in pairs, even if you typically only see one) should have got the IP addresses 10.4.0.4 and 10.4.0.5 (remember that we allocated the prefix 10.4.0.0 to the Gateway Subnet in myVnet4).
+You can verify it pinging this IP addresses from any VM in any spoke.
 For example, from our jump host myVnet1-vm2:

 <pre lang="...">
 lab-user@myVnet1-vm2:~$ <b>ping 10.4.0.4</b>